jacksmedia/guide1/docs/intro.md

 Set aside **these things** to get set up!

-1. 📱 **Smart Phone ONLY YOU have access to** (If you want to buy a basic android phone and only use it for crypto, that’s aces and a super smart choice!)
+### 📱 Smart Phone ONLY YOU have access to
+If you want to buy a basic android phone and only use it for crypto, that’s aces and a super smart choice!

-2. 🏧💳 **Bank account with Checking/Debit** features (To buy crypto from exchanges with USD; also, to deposit USD from exchanges. )
+### 🏧💳 Bank account with Checking/Debit features
+To buy crypto from exchanges with USD; also, to deposit USD from exchanges.

-3. 📇📸 **Driver License** (Cropped, **clear pics** of both front and back.)
+### 📇📸 Driver License or Passport, or similar ID
+Cropped, **clear pic** of the front of the license and one of the back.
+Two pics total.
+If using a passport, take one pic of the entire headshot & name page.
+Have the pic(s) ready to upload from your phone (find where they are!).

-4. 📝🖋 **Note paper**, notepad, etc & **pen**.
-(You will soon create a special note with today’s date.)
+### 📝🖋 Note paper, notepad, etc & pen
+You will soon create a special note with today’s date.

-5. 📋 Also, any **study tools** use can use to record new info from this site in your own words, so you actually learn it.
-Copy/Paste if you must, just realize that re-writing the words will help you a lot!
+### 📋 Also, any study tools
+Use whatever you like best when you're learning; just make sure that you record new info from this site in your own words, so you actually learn it.
+Copy/Paste if you must, but then try  editing the text a bit and see what happens to your retention.